kolypto/learning-and-playground/rust/README.md

     s.len()
 } // the reference is dropped, but the value is not

-// Here's how to use it
+// Here's how to use it:
 fn main() {
     let s1 = String::from("hello");